-- 1 small bunch parsley
+- 1 small bunch of parsley

-Slice the eggplants into 1.5 cm/ 0.6 inches.
+- Slice the eggplants into 1.5 cm/ 0.6 inches.
 Place them in a colander and sprinkle them with salt.
 Leave to stand for half an hour, rinse shortly and dry thoroughly on kitchen paper.

-Heat 3 tablespoons of the oil in a large cast iron skillet or a large non-stick pan.
-Fry half of the eggplants, in one layer, about 3 minutes on each side or until nicely golden and pretty soft.
+- Heat 3 tablespoons of the oil in a large cast-iron skillet or a large non-stick pan.
+Fry half of the eggplants, in one layer, for about 3 minutes on each side or until nicely golden and pretty soft.
 Remove from the pan.
 Add the other 3

-Grate the garlic cloves.
-Give them to the pan, stir once quickly.
+- Grate the garlic cloves.
+Add them to the pan, stir once quickly.
 They will not need more time as the pan is already so hot, you don't want to burn them.

-Spoon some of the sauce over them, very gently, so that they are covered in sauce.
+- Spoon some of the sauce over them, very gently, so that they are covered in sauce.
 Take care not to break them.
-Turn the heat down to medium low and cover the pan with a lid.
+Turn the heat down to medium-low and cover the pan with a lid.